hallofdreams/hallofdreams.github.io/_posts/2022-07-18-prologue-in-hatetris.md

 You’ve never followed through with your creations,
 While I’ve finished a bunch, but never kept them.

-Six or seven groups of people
+Six or seven bold explorers
-I’ve DM’d for, map and meeple;
+I’ve DM’d, shown joys and horrors;
 Six or seven threads on fora,
 I have entertained with lore.
 Ah!
 All the time and thought invested,